Genivia/ugrep/README.md

   on the line.
 This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
-- **ugrep** option `-D, --devices=ACTION` is `skip` by default, instead of `read`.
-This prevents unexpectedly hanging on named pipes in directories that are recursively searched, as may happen with GNU/BSD grep that `read` devices by default.
-- **ugrep** option `-d, --directories=ACTION` is `skip` by default, instead of `read`.
-By default, directories specified on the command line are searched, but not recursively deeper into subdirectories.
 - **ugrep** option `-Y` enables matching empty patterns.
 Grepping with empty-matching patterns is weird and gives different results with GNU grep versus BSD grep.
 Empty matches are not output by **ugrep** by default, which